A Rich Heritage and Promising Future for Farmland

 A majority of farms in Montgomery County are family owned operations, many dating back generations.
 These hardworking folks are great job builders, employing upwards of 10,000 residents.
 Of the county’s 540 farms, 42% are farmed as a primary occupation.

 You’ll find over 10,000 horses in the county, which have become a major component of the agricultural industry.
 This represents a growing opportunity for farmers in supplies, services and products needed to support the horse population, which exceeds the population of cows.
-In addition to horse farming, there are beef and dairy farms, along with farms that produce vegetables, soy beans, wheat, nuts, corn and grain.
+In addition to horse farming, there are beef and dairy farms, along with farms that produce vegetables, berries, apples, soy beans, wheat, nuts, corn and grain.

 From farm-to-table and farm-to-markets across the county